SyncProxy/sync-client/README.md

 Id attributed by SyncProxy to  your proxy on creation

 **connectorType**
-values: "IndexedDB", "WebSQL", "SQLite", "LocalStorage", "IonicStorage", "MemorySet"
+values: "IndexedDB", "WebSQL", "SQLite", "LocalStorage", "IonicStorage", "LokiJS"
 default: "IndexedDB"

 **dbName**